py-why/dodiscover/doc/constraint_causal_discovery.rst

 The FCI algorithm and its variants assume Semi-Markovianity, which assumes the possible presence of latent confounders and even selection bias in the observational data.

-The :class:`dodiscover.FCI` algorithm follows the three stages of learning that the PC algorithm does, but with a few minor modifications that we will outline here:
+The :class:`dodiscover.constraint.FCI` algorithm follows the three stages of learning that the PC algorithm does, but with a few minor modifications that we will outline here:

 1. skeleton discovery: The skeleton discovery phase is now composed of two stages.
 The first